celo-org/celo-proposals/CIPs/cip-draft_mnemonic_correction.md

 described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119.html).

 ## Simple Summary
-Proposed in this CIP are two methods for providing error correction to mnemonic phrases in the context of account recovery:

-* In context where a new phrase is being generated, a backward-compatible extension to BIP-39 is proposed to add error correction information for guaranteed correction of a fixed number of error words.
-* Additionally, a heuristic-based approach is discussed, including an edit-distance based instantiation and theoretical framework for extension to include improved rules.
+A scheme for mnemonic phrases with integrated error correction codes as a subset of BIP-39, enabling for guaranteed recovery of mnemonic phrases with a limited number of arbitrary errors.

 ## Abstract